 These Taco Meat Stuffed Bell Peppers are a Homestead favorite.
-A simple and fast meal idea for busy days, but still fancy enough for company!
+A simple and fast low-carb meal idea for busy days, but still fancy enough for company!

 Stuffed Bell Peppers

 I always plant bell peppers in my Homestead Garden.
-That’s good because I use bell pepper often to flavor so many dishes.
+That’s because I use bell pepper often to flavor so many dishes.

 I have a regular Stuffed Bell Pepper recipe that I bake up sometimes.
 It’s stuffed with rice and seasoned ground beef with tomatoes.
 And it’s delicious, make no mistake.

 But I love the extra sumpin’ that these low-carb Taco-Meat Stuffed Peppers offer.
 And you know we love all things Tex-Mex.

 These taco-stuffed bell peppers are made of simple ingredients:

 Taco-seasoned ground meat